 The following procedure is the proper way to winterize your PVB backflow device in the Houston, Texas area.
 This is an important distinction because codes and installation methods differ greatly from state to state and city to city.

 To properly winterize your Houston-area backflow you MUST have a shut-off valve.
 A shut-off valve is most commonly a simple pvc ball valve that will be located in a small, round, green valve box near your meter or at the foot of your backflow (often under the dirt, mulch or grass).
-We often see them mounted at the bottom of the inlet leg of the backflow device which is not ideal as it is subject to freezing which does not help.
+Like in the above picture.
+We often see them mounted at the bottom of the inlet leg of the backflow device which is not ideal as it is subject to freezing.

 Shut-off valves are standard components of an irrigation system and are currently state code though many older systems may not have one.
 If your system does NOT have a shut-off valve then leave the backflow on and simply wrap it with insulation, towels, blankets or they even make an insulated weatherproof pouch for backflow devices that many of your local vendors may carry.
 DO NOT turn the backflow off as this will significantly increase the chances of freeze damage and will usually result in a crack on the inside of the metal PVB body just above the first ball valve on the intake side.

 Once again; if you do not have a shut-off valve then leave the backflow device alone (do NOT turn it off) and simply wrap it up during the freeze.
 Give your local irrigation professional a call and have a shut-off valve installed so that your backflow can be properly winterized in the future.